buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

 buildtest can detect compilers based on modulefiles and generate compiler section that way you don't have to specify each compiler manually.
 This can be done via ``buildtest config compilers find`` command.
-Buildtest expects a key/value mapping when searching compiler names and regular expression (``re.match``) is used for discovering compiler modules.
+Buildtest expects a key/value mapping when searching compiler names and regular expression using `re.match <https://docs.python.org/3/library/re.html#re.match>`_ for discovering compiler modules.

 This can be demonstrated, by defining search pattern in the ``find`` section that expects a dictionary of key/value mapping between compiler names and their module names.